experteer/experella-proxy/README.md

 #Experella-Proxy

-A balancing EventMachine reverse proxy based on [em-proxy](https://github.com/igrigorik/em-proxy)
+A balancing EventMachine reverse proxy based on [em-proxy](https://github.com/igrigorik/em-proxy).
+See our [presentation](http://experteer.github.io/experella-proxy/index.html) for a more detailed overview.

 Configurable in pure ruby!